Prepare to effectively network with an elevator pitch to show your value, passion, and expertise as an educational leader.

 Have you come across the term ‘elevator pitch’ recently during your school administrator job search?

-This term refers to the brief sixty-ninety second speech that people use to describe the product or service they offer to others.
-And while this speech may not be part of your regular discourse, it must be delivered in a concise and compelling way, and have the necessary attracting points that will entice the interests of employers around you.
+This term refers to the brief sixty-second speech that people use to describe the product or service they offer to others.
+And while this speech may not be part of your regular discourse, it must be delivered concisely and compellingly and have the necessary attracting points that will entice employers’ interests around you.

 For all job seekers, it is important to learn how to create a compelling elevator speech.
 Familiarize yourself with the concept of professional branding and enhancing your brand to promote yourself.

-An effective elevator pitch is capable of conveying to your audience you are a professional, and this must be done in such a way your speech will not only address your unique selling points but the concerns of your listener as well.Create an effective elevator pitch for your educational job search?
+An effective elevator pitch is capable of conveying to your audience you are a professional.
+Your pitch will address your unique selling points and the concerns of your listener.Create an effective elevator pitch for your educational job search?
 Click To Tweet

 But how do you create an effective elevator pitch for your job search?

-With an honest evaluation of yourself and thorough introspection, you can develop your own elevator pitch even without the help of a career coach.
+With an honest evaluation of yourself and thorough introspection, you can develop your own elevator pitch even without a career coach’s help.

 Statements and Questions to Create an Elevator Speech